CGurity/SDA/en/_activities/0204-Clean-desk-policy.md

 Discuss, modify and approve the content of section (3) of the corresponding template.
 Some of the most important aspects discussed in this section are:

 * Processes to follow at the end of the day to keep the workspaces free of sensitive data.
-* Management of filing cabinets or other physical data shield mechanisms.
+* Management of filing cabinets or other physical data protection mechanisms.
 * Management of furniture keys and safety boxes.
 * Existence of sensitive data in workspaces.
 * Management of paper in printers.
 * Management of information on blackboards and billboards.
 * Management of portable digital storage devices.

-### Physical information layout
+### Physical information disposal
-> How should physical information be available once it has to be dismissed?
+> How should physical information be disposed of once it has to be discarded?

 Discuss, modify and approve the content in the section (4) of the corresponding template.
 Some of the most important aspects discussed in this section are:

-* The use of equipment or techniques to make unintelligible physical information.
+* The use of equipment or techniques to render physical information unintelligible.
-* To secure places by depositing information in physical after it has been processed for its disposal.
+* Secure locations for depositing physical information after it has been processed for disposal.

 ### References